 The Bachelor of Education in Sport Management prepares students for a variety of positions within the sport industry.
 This degree also prepares students for graduate studies in Athletic Administration, Sport Management, or related disciplines.
-It is strongly recommended that Sport Management majors pursue an advisor-approved minor such as business, communications, or other relevant specialty areas.
-During the past few years, companies who have hired our alumni include: Arizona Diamondbacks and Seattle Mariners (MLB), Golden State Warriors (NBA), Portland Timbers (MLS), University of Washington Athletics and Arizona State University (NCAA), Colorado Rapids (MLS), Everett AquaSox (Minor League Baseball), Spokane Indians (Minor League Baseball), Nike, Brooks, and the Idaho Stampede (D-League), to name a few.
-The Sport and Physical Education departments also offers a 24-credit minor in
+It is strongly recommended that Sport Management majors pursue an advisor-approved minor such as General Business, Communications, or other relevant specialty areas.
+The Sport and Physical Education department also offers a 24-credit minor in Sport Management.

-Sport Management.